 We paid a visit to Man Mo Temple with its whispery fortune-teller and vaults of human ashes.
 We rode the 800 metre long Mid-level Escalators, the world’s longest outdoor covered electric stairs and ate lunch at the delightfully ramshackle Graham Street Market, an open-air warren of market stall streets set into a steep hill.

 On our final day we headed out to Lantau Island to see The Big Buddha, the fascinating little fishing village of Tai O and the idyllically deserted Chang Sheu Beach.
 It was the perfect end to our stay and yet the most dramatic experience of all awaited us when we got back to our hostel.
-The entire street was jam-packed with a massive demonstration (!); hundreds of people cheering on an angry, pony-tailed man perched on a small podium.
+The entire street was jam-packed with a massive demonstration (!), hundreds and hundreds of people cheering while an angry, pony-tailed man addressed the crowd from a small podium.
 He was doing a grand job of geeing up the crowd, passionately shouting into his microphone as a sea of mobile phones lit up the evening air.
 “What’s this all about?”
 I asked a pair of clapping teens.
 “Today is 21st anniversary of Tiananmen Square!” said the teen, shouting above the general din.
 “Today we remind Chinese government that we are Hong Kong and we will not accept any threats to our freedoms!”

 “Are you going to miss China?”
 S asked.
 “Umm… yes and no” I replied, my head up against the taxi window as we hummed down the motorway.
-“I’ll miss the people… the travel… and god the food!!!
+“I’ll miss the travel… and god the food!!!
 But you know… I won’t miss the spitting, the foul air or having to engage in combat every time I want to get on the subway”.
 “Ha!” laughed S and then there was a period of silence as we both sat lost in our own thoughts.
 I had no idea what awaited us in The Netherlands.
-If I’d had just an inkling of the professional adventure that awaited me in Amsterdam, I’d have probably started hyperventilating.
+If I’d had just an inkling of the professional adventure that awaited me in Amsterdam I’d have probably started hyperventilating.
 But I didn’t know anything.
-I didn’t know where we’d live, what we’d do or how we’d end up there.
-And of course I didn’t know that for S and I, it would be the beginning of the end.
+I didn’t know where were going to live or what kind of jobs we were gonna get.
+And of course I didn’t know that for S and I it would be the beginning of the end.